Key takeaways

-1. Businesses still need to prepare transfer pricing documentation to support their application of the SSA.
-This includes a functional analysis of the transactions, copies of contracts, financial data segmentation, and reconciliation to financial statements.
+Businesses still need to prepare transfer pricing documentation to support their application of the SSA.

-2. Taxpayers who choose to use the SSA for the first time need to document consent in their local file or equivalent report, committing to applying the SSA for at least three years.
-Exceptions are allowed if in the following years no transactions are in the scope of the SSA or there are significant business changes.
+Taxpayers who choose to use the SSA for the first time need to commit to applying the SSA for at least three years.
+However, there are exceptions.

 This is part two of a two-part article series on the OECD’s Simplified and Streamlined Approach (SSA).
 Part one provides an overview of the SSA and can be found below if you missed it: